giantswarm/fmt/go/general_style_guide.md

 **Pros:**

 - consistent style in tests
-- one can run single test case in table-driven tests
+- one can run single test cases in table-driven tests
 - single test cases identifiers in test run are always in sync

 **Cons:**